-Equity Ownership: Each of our NEOs is required to maintain a level of ownership of equity in the company equal to 3 times the sum of base salary and annual bonus for Mr. Wood and 2.5 times the sum of base salary and annual bonus for each of Mr. Guglielmone and Ms. Becker.
-Both Mr. Wood and Ms. Becker were in compliance with the equity ownership requirement as of December 31, 2017.
-Mr. Guglielmone who joined the Trust in August 2016 was not in compliance with the requirements as of December 31, 2017; however, is in compliance as of the date of this proxy statement.
+Equity Ownership: Each of our NEOs is required to maintain a level of ownership of equity in the company equal to a multiple of the sum of his or her base salary and annual bonus.
+The required multiples for our named executive officers are 3 times for Mr. Wood and 2.5 times for each of Mr. Guglielmone and Ms. Becker.
+Each of our NEOs was in compliance with the equity ownership requirement as of December 31, 2018.

 Risk Assessment: As described in the "Risk Management Oversight" section, we have concluded that our compensation programs do not encourage excessive or unnecessary risk taking.
+During 2018, we adopted a clawback policy allowing the Trust to recoup compensation paid to our NEOs on the basis of incorrect financial statements where that NEO engaged in fraud or grossly negligent misconduct.

-Timing of Equity Grants: Equity awards to our employees under our Annual Bonus Plan and LTIAP described above are made at the first Compensation Committee meeting of the year which generally occurs before we release year-end financial results for the prior fiscal year.
+Timing of Equity Grants: Equity awards to our employees under our Annual Bonus Plan and LTIAP described above are made at the Compensation Committee's meeting that occurs in February of each calendar year.
+Based on our meeting schedule the past several years, these awards are made before we release financial results for the prior fiscal year.
 We have no policy that times the granting of equity awards relative to the release of material non-public information.
 Equity awards to new hires are generally made on the first day on which the employee starts work and equity awards to employees who are promoted generally are made on the day on which the promotion has been fully approved.
 All of our options are awarded at the closing price of our Shares on the NYSE on the date the award is made.
-The Compensation Committee has never re-priced options, granted options with an exercise price that is less than the closing price on the NYSE on the date of the grant or granted options which are priced on a date other than the grant date.
-Equity awards for our NEOs for the 3-year performance period ending on December 31, 2017 were made at the Compensation Committee's meeting on February 7, 2018 based on the closing price of our Shares on the NYSE on that date.
+The Compensation Committee has never re-priced options, granted options which are priced on a date other than the grant date.
+Equity awards for Vice Presidents and above for the 3-year performance period ending on December 31, 2018 were made at the Compensation Committee's meeting on February 5, 2019 based on the closing price of our Shares on the NYSE on the date.

-Termination and Change-in-Control Arrangements: We have agreements in place with each of our NEOs providing for various payments and benefits to be made to them if there is a change in control or their employment with us is terminated for certain reasons.
+Termination and Change-in-Control Arrangements: We have agreements in place with each of our named executive officers providing for various payments and benefits to be made to them if there is a change in control or their employment with us is terminated for certain reasons.
 The circumstances in which payments may be made and the potential amounts of those payments are described in more detail in the "Potential Payments on Termination of Employment and Change-in-Control" section below.
-We believe that the payments provided for in these agreements are reasonable and appropriate as part of the total compensation packages available for our NEOs.
+We believe that the payments provided for in these agreements are reasonable and appropriate as part of the total compensation packages available for our named executive officers.